Decriminalize Poverty!

 Too often, the difference between being free and being incarcerated comes down to knowing your rights.
 This is especially true for low-income people who cannot afford an attorney.
 With the power that comes with more knowledge, community members will have the tools to better navigate the injustice of the criminal justice system.

-Learn more about the campaign through This explainer video
+Learn more about the campaign through this explainer video

 “Did you know that over 80% of all cases processed by the Criminal Justice system are for misdemeanor arrests?
 Or that Black Floridans make up 17% of the state’s population but close to 50% of the prison population?
 This can be traced back to…”